 When the ad is clicked, the prospective student is taken to a landing page with some details about the program, as well as an above-the-fold form that prospective students can complete to receive additional information.

 Narrowing in on just one program presents the unique opportunity to be extremely specific and targeted with your messaging.
-By understanding your persona and getting your messaging right, you have the potential to reach out to prospective students in such a way that they feel like what they’re reading was written just for them, which is invaluable when it comes to recruiting students.
+By understanding your persona and getting your messaging right, you can reach out to prospective students.
+Hence, they feel like what they’re reading was written just for them, which is invaluable when recruiting students.